eilvelia/tdl/README.md

 - A C++ compiler and Python installed
 - The tdjson shared library (`libtdjson.so` on Linux, `libtdjson.dylib` on macOS, `tdjson.dll` on Windows)

-The shared library should be installed in your system (present in the search paths).
+The shared library should be installed on your system (present in the search paths).

+> **Note**: When building TDLib, you can install the libraries into the system using `cmake --install .` (optionally specify the `--prefix` option, the default is `/usr/local`) after TDLib has been built successfully.

 ---